 Aglaonema Pride of Sumatra

 Everyone would agree that this specimen resembles some croton varieties.
 It has colorful leaves and it is an ideal houseplant because it is well suited to low light conditions.

-The foliage is beautifully variegated in shades of green, white, yellow and pink, along with red venation.
-The stems of this aglaonema varieties are also pink.
+The foliage is beautifully variegated in shades of green, white, yellow, and pink, along with red venation.
+The stems of this aglaonema variety are also pink.